Hidan-dono/Hidan-dono/README.md

 ### Hi there 👋

-I'm a french higher education students (post secondary technical schools)
+I'm a French engineering student

 <!--
 Here are some ideas to get you started: